CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/readme.md

 **Last** but not the least, you can get those benefits even if your environment does not have direct connection to Azure either due to network and security policies, or connection constraints, as long as you can set up a media to indirectly connect to Azure for telemetry data exchange and getting the latest container images.
 However, when you operate under an indirectly connected mode, you will not be able to fully leverage the unified management benefits such as using Azure Monitor, Azure Role Based Access Control(RBAC), and other value-added services from Azure.

+## What are Azure Arc-enabled data services?

+Azure Arc makes it possible to run Azure data services on-premises, at the edge, and in public clouds using Kubernetes and the infrastructure of your choice.

+Currently, the following Azure Arc-enabled data services are available:

+    * SQL Managed Instance
+    * PostgreSQL Hyperscale (preview)

+In this Hands-on lab, we will be talking about only Azure Arc-enabled SQLMI

 ## Hands-on Labs Scenario

 The following labs provide you a quick and easy way to get started with Azure Arc through virtual environments that do not require any complex set-up or installations.